dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 ```

-## Reader & Writer method
+#### Reader & Writer method
-When one or more process enters as read mode then no process can enter as write mode in the critical section
+When one or more process enters reading mode then no process can enter write mode in the critical section
-and when write mode process is inside critical section no read mode process are allowed to enter
+and when the write mode process is inside the critical section no read mode process is allowed to enter
 only 1 write mode by N read mode

 ```cpp